 Each Tuesday, I talk to local professionals to get an inside glimpse into what they do and ask them to offer advice to teens who may be considering a job in that field.
-The month of September will include an educator and small business owner, professional musician and and costume designer.
+The month of September will include an educator and small business owner, professional musician and costume designer.
 Teens homeschooling in Nevada and considering college or moving into a trade school can get to know more about the career they intend to pursue.
-I also spotlight local teens each week who are entreprenuers, leaders or influencers in the community.
+I also spotlight local teens each week who are entrepreneurs, leaders or influencers in the community.

 This week I reached out to Ashley Shewey, Association Marketing Director for the YMCA of Southern Nevada.
 She has some great advice for teens looking to work in marketing, how to get started in the industry as a teen and the interesting and rewarding experiences she has had while working in some high-pressure positions.

 I actually never had a formal education in marketing, I kind of just fell into it!
 I graduated with a degree in Journalism for the University of Florida, and had all intentions of writing for a newspaper or magazine.
 Instead, I went the complete opposite route and dove into TV news.
 I worked in TV for a span of about 6 years, and had some great experiences.
 I even got to work in New York City one year for “The Late Show with David Letterman” (considering my audience, he was the old Stephen Colbert, haha!).